JMDKC/personal-site-gatsby/content/pages/curriculum-vitae.md

 #### Ascential, London — Delivery Manager
 **JUNE 2018 - OCTOBER 2021**
 Ascential is a FTSE 250-listed media company.
 I worked with the advertising unit, building and shipping digital tools with two Scrum teams:
-* As Scrum Master, I helped the development team to deliver on time, and the Product Owner plan, prioritise and translate needs into user stories.
+* As Scrum Master, I helped two development teams deliver on time, and the Product Owner plan, prioritise and translate needs into user stories.
 * Maintaining team Wikis and reporting team performance against KPIs.
 * Successful projects include [Lions Live](https://josephclift.com/projects), an all-online activation of the ‘Oscars of Advertising’, covering 45,000 entries and a 500% uplift in users.